zaphB/paperman/README.md

 # Latex Project and Bibliography Management Utilities

 Paperman is a command line utility designed to accelerate your latex writing workflow by automating tasks as:
- * finding and copying frequently used images, bibtex entries and input tex-files from your other documents
+ * finding and copying frequently used images, bibtex entries and input tex-files from your other tex documents
  * identifying unused image files and bibtex entries in your latex project
- * maintaining consistent capitalization of, e.g., names in titles in bibtex entries
+ * maintaining consistent capitalization of titles in bibtex entries
- * maintaining consistent usage of ISO4 abbreviated or full journal names
+ * maintaining consistent usage of ISO4 abbreviated or full journal names in .bib files
- * renaming and organizing downloaded bib and pdf files
+ * organizing and maintaining your personal library of .bib and .pdf files
+ * syncing your library to a tablet/ereader and keeping track of your annotated files

 # Installation and configuration